 We summarize below information regarding the participation in our nonqualified deferred compensation plans by our named executive officers.
-None of our named executive officers received any payments of nonqualified deferred compensation during the year ended December 31, 2011.
+None of our named executive officers received any payments of nonqualified deferred compensation during the year ended December 31, 2012.

-2 2011 Nonqualified Deferred Compensation Under EDP V and EDP VI
+2012 Nonqu alified Deferred Comp ensation Under EDP V a and EDP VI

-Name Executive Contributions in 2011 (\$) (1) Company Contributions in 2011 (\$) Aggregate Earnings in 2011 (\$) (2) Aggregate Balance at 12/31/11 (\$)
+Name Executive Contributions in 2012 (\$) (1) Company Contributions in 2012 (\$) Aggregate Earnings in 2012 (\$) (2) Aggregate Balance at 12/31/12 (\$)

-Ernest S. Rady
+Ernest S. Rady -

-John W. Chamberlain 19,500 (614) 91,993
+John W. Chamberlain 27,010 - 4,969 110,993

-Robert F. Barton 22,340 2,788 199,213
+Robert F. Barton 29,099 - 15,562 246,339

-Adam Wyll
+Adam Wyll - - - -

-Patrick Kinney -
+Patrick Kinney - - - -

-- (1) Executive contributions consist of deferrals of salary and bonus that also are reported as compensation in the Summary Compensation Table.
+(1) Executive contributions consist of deferrals of salary and bonus that also are reported as compensation in the Summary Compensation Table.
 However, timing differences between reporting bonus compensation in the Summary Compensation Table (which reports bonus amounts in the year for which they were earned) and related deferral dates (the date on which the bonuses would have been paid to the executive) may in any year result in lesser or greater amounts reported as executive contributions in the accompanying table than the amounts that have been included in compensation reported in the Summary Compensation Table.
-Executive contributions in 2011 that are also included as 2011 salary and bonus compensation reported in the Summary Compensation Table total \$19,500 for Mr. Chamberlain and \$22,340 for Mr. Barton.
-For Mr. Barton, all of the reported contributions were made under EDP VI, as EDP V is a frozen plan. - (2) Earnings (losses) are measured as the difference in deferred account balances between the beginning and the end of the year minus executive and Company contributions during the year.
-Earnings consisting of above-market interest are reported in the Summary Compensation Table.
-Excluding above-market interest, earnings (losses) for 2011 were \$2,788 for Mr. Barton (of which \$2,891 were under EDP V and \$(103) were under EDP VI).
+Executive contributions in 2012 that are also included as 2012 salary and bonus compensation reported in the Summary Compensation Table total \$27,010 for Mr. Chamberlain and \$29,099 for Mr. Barton.
+All of the reported contributions were made under EDP VI, as EDP V is a frozen plan.

+(2) Earnings are measured as the difference in deferred account balances between the beginning and the end of the year minus executive and Company contributions during the year.
+Earnings for 2012 were \$4,969 for Mr. Chamberlain and \$15,562 for Mr. Barton (of which \$2,629 were under EDP V and \$12,933 were under EDP VI).
 These earnings are not reported in the Summary Compensation Table.
+None of such earnings were above-market interest.